 There are 10 campgrounds dotted around the park including some in the spectacular Brachina Gorge.
 All of the campgrounds have a toilet facility and are perfect for those wanting to connect with nature.

 If you’re looking for a little more luxury, there are lots of accommodation options at Wilpena Pound Resort, including hotel style rooms, powered campsites and glamping tents.

 What’s your favourite campground?

-Koolamon is a short distance from some of the park’s main attractions, such as the Aroona Ruins and Brachina Gorge, making it an ideal base to explore the park from.
+Wilcolo Campground is a short distance from some of the park’s main attractions, such as the Old Wilpena Homestead, the Cazneaux Tree and Wilpena Pound.

 Top tip: If you have a four-wheel drive (4WD) vehicle, book one of the ‘4WD only’ campsites for a more secluded camping experience.

 Do I need a 4WD to get around the park?

 Generally, a two-wheel drive car is suitable to explore the park, however visitors should be aware that most roads in the park are unsealed and, with sometimes rough surfaces, may be a concern for vehicles with low clearance.

 At times, after rain, roads might only be suitable for 4WDs or might be temporarily closed.
 You can easily check online to see the local road conditions before you go.